Batting Practice for the AV Professional

 and primer for the novice

 Analog NTSC Color Television

-This page outlines the expired technology, analog NTSC color
+This page outlines the expired technology that laid the

 A NTSC color TV camera outputs five voltages: red, green, blue,